Funding Application

 Process

-The Foundation's Scientific Advisory Committee (SAC), composed of eminent local and overseas scientists and conservationists, will review funding applications between February and March 2023 based on the selection criteria listed above.
-Applicants may be required to provide further information to address SAC's comments.
+The Foundation's Scientific Committee (SC) is composed of eminent local scientists and conservationists supported by external reviewers.
+This committee will be reviewing the funding applications between March and April 2025 based on the selection criteria listed above.
+Applicants may be required to provide further information to address SC and reviewers’ comments.

-Successful projects will be announced in mid-July 2023 on our website and agreements will be signed along with the transfer of the first instalment of funding thereafter.
+Results of all applications will be announced by mid-July 2025 and for successful applications, agreements will be signed along with the transfer of the first instalment of funding thereafter.

 Submission Deadline

-Applicants must submit completed application form via our online application system by January 31, 2023 on or before Hong Kong time 12:00 noon (GMT +08:00).
+Applicants must submit completed application form via our online application system on or before January 31, 2025 12:00 noon, Hong Kong time (GMT +08:00).
 After the deadline the application platform will close automatically.

-Incomplete form, insufficient or incorrect information provided may result in disqualification of application.
+Incomplete forms, insufficient or incorrect information provided may result in disqualification of the application.

 After successful proposal submission on the online platform, confirmation emails with the corresponding application number will be automatically sent to each Principal Investigator and Deputy PI (if applicable).